justinmk/vim-gtfo/README.md

   at the directory of the file you are currently editing in Vim.

 gtfo.vim just works™ in [tmux](http://tmux.sourceforge.net/), mintty ([Cygwin](http://www.cygwin.com/), [Babun](https://github.com/babun/babun)),
-[MSysGit](http://msysgit.github.io/) bash, Windows, OS X, and Unix.
+[Git-for-Windows](https://git-for-windows.github.io/), Windows, OS X, and Unix.

 ### Features